Devking/ArrayShift/README.md

 arrayshift3 |          Python |            ???  |             O(n)
 arrayshift4 |             C++ |            O(n) |             O(s)

-> 's' in the last algorithm denotes the amount you wish to shift by.
+> Note: 's' in the last algorithm denotes the amount you wish to shift by.
+Also, since I'm not too familiar in Python with list slicing, I'm not entirely sure what the true runtime of that script would be.
+(Constant time seems possible, if the language and architecture allowed for it, but it sounds wrong in my mind.)

 ### arrayshift1.c